theendercore/WaffBot/README.md

 It's not the best bot, but its waffle bot <3

 ## What am I developing ?
-- I ahve no idea
+- I have no idea
-- I dont remer
+- I dont rebmer
 - I forgor